Notice: This page requires JavaScript to function properly.

 • We do not use all the available data for training, which could improve our model;

-Now we know how well the model performs and can re-train the model using the whole dataset.
+Now that we know how well the model performs, we can retrain it using the entire dataset.

 copy